-One approach to explore human error handling strategies is to look at problems as they occur in human-human dialogue, and transfer this knowledge to human-computer dialogue.
+One approach to explore such strategies is to look at problems as they occur in human-human dialogue, and transfer this knowledge to humancomputer dialogue.
 There are two potential problems with this approach.
-First, human-computer dialogue and humanhuman dialogue have been shown to have different properties (Fraser & Gilbert, 1991).
-This is partly due to the user's idea of the system not being a human, and partly due to the limitations of the system's conversational capabilities.
-A second less obvious problem is that the participants' actual understanding of what is said is not always transparent when analysing the dialogue.
-Just because a speaker does not give any sign of non-understanding does not necessarily mean that every word was understood correctly.
+Firstly, human-computer dialogue and human-human dialogue have been shown to have different properties (Fraser and Gilbert, 1991).
+This is partly due to the user's idea of the system, not being a human, and partly due to the limitations of the system's conversational capabilities.
+A second, less obvious, problem is that the participants' actual understanding of what is said is not always transparent to the analyser.
+Just because a speaker does not give any sign of nonunderstanding does not necessarily mean that every word was understood correctly.